2024 Lifetime Achievement Award

 “Scuba” steals the show, but “Muscles” and “Bakery” also pack some narrative punch and memorable visuals:

-Breaking this week, the push represents something of shift for the brand following its Martin Scorsese-directed Super Bowl sci-fi extravaganza.
+Breaking this week, the push represents something of a shift for the brand following its Martin Scorsese-directed Super Bowl sci-fi extravaganza.

 “Our last big campaign was set in a fantastical world of aliens trying to announce their presence on Earth,” notes Zarbatany “While these spots are fun and somewhat surreal, we wanted to ground the idea in real businesses that could truly exist on the Squarespace platform.”